Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Carter shook her hand too.
 "It’s a real honor to meet you."

 "Um, thanks!"
 Xiù had no idea how to handle that sentence.
 Her reply seemed to suffice though.
-"Is it… bad, out there?"
+"Is it... bad, out there?"

 "Ain’t perfect," Murphy said.
 "Biodrones are pretty much cleaned up, but there’s still looting and other shenanigans.
 But nah.
 You’re inside the secure zones for your whole trip.
 And I hear you’re visiting the Great Father?"